An Elder Story; Part 1

 There are many kinds of Elderberry but it is Sambucus nigra that is most common and native to our island, and across the continent.
 The botanical name is derived from ‘Sambuke’ or ‘Sackbut’, an old musical pipe instrument, and indeed into the 20th Century rural Italians made a pipe instrument called ‘Sampogna’, as illustrated below.

-Elder is part of the Honeysuckle family (Caprifoliaceae), and so related to Pheasant Berry (AKA Himalayan Honeysuckle; Lecesteria Formosa, a garden escape with delicious edible berries).
+Elder is was previously part of the Honeysuckle family (Caprifoliaceae), and has now been moved the the Adoxa (Adoxaceae), and is related to Pheasant Berry (AKA Himalayan Honeysuckle; Lecesteria Formosa, a garden escape with delicious edible berries).
 Its growth patterns are characterised by twisting bark and branches rising from the one or more stems.
 The light grey bark is deeply fissured and the delicate, easily broken branches bend and creak as they sway in the wind.

 The branches contain soft pith, easily scraped or poked out, and because of this have been used playfully in the past by children as pea shooters or ‘pop guns’.